lincc-frameworks/notebooks_lf/sprints/2025/07_24/s3-column-filter/README.md

 ```

 When using `--location=minio`, minio client `mc` will be used to check how much data was sent.
+When using `--location=nginx`, Nginx logs accessed via `docker compose` will be used to check how much data was sent.
-That means that you shouldn't get data from the minio server from any other place when running this.
+That means that you shouldn't concurrently access minio and nginx servers when running these tests.
 On macOS `--location=local` counting of read bytes is not supported, but you would still see the timing results.

-Try to use different files with `--filename` and set different `--block-size-kb` (supported by `minio` only).
+Try to use different files with `--filename` and set different `--block-size-kb` (bot supported by `--location=local`).